 Some may wonder why I share and discuss “Disney things” so often.

 I confess I have always enjoyed Disney things.
 I lived in Southern California in the late-’50s and again in the late ’60s.
-My parents took my sister and I to Disneyland a few times.
+My parents took my sister and me to Disneyland a few times.
 I also lived in Florida from the early ’70s to the early ’90s and went to Walt Disney World many times.
 Even as a youth I noticed the difference in the quality and fun of a Disney experience as compared to other parks.
-As an adult and parent I really began to notice the Magic they create.
+As an adult and parent, I really began to notice the Magic they create.

 But my real fascination with Disney has come from a work perspective.
 My career has allowed, actually forced, me to become a student of leadership theory and practice.
 I have read or experienced a great deal on the topic but have focused more on individuals and companies who have practical, successful experience rather than just someone’s theories.
 I am really a fan of Gallup, Marriott, Scouting, and Disney leadership concepts for this reason.